ayaz-ai/linkedin_marketing/README.md

 # linkedin_s
-LinkedIn Scrapping tool hits various API and uses selenium to get basic data of any user on LinkedIn.
+LinkedIn Scrapping tool hits various API to get basic data of any user on LinkedIn.

 Requirements
 1. requests